Hollywood Reportedly Hates ‘CHiPs’ Stars Kristen Bell & Dax Shepard: Here’s Why

 Some celebrities are known for their tendency to cross the line when it comes to sharing way too much information.
 But it’s not just TMI that allegedly has Hollywood disliking Kristen Bell and Dax Shepard.
-The celebrity couple reportedly has caused others in the entertainment industry to feel infuriated by Kristen’s and Dax’s fondness for spilling all the details in interviews, with Bell and Shepard informing the world about everything from naked directing to therapy in multiple stories.
+The celebrity couple reportedly has caused others in the entertainment industry to feel infuriated by their fondness for spilling all the details in interviews, with Bell and Shepard informing the world about everything from naked directing to therapy in multiple stories.

 In an industry where Kim Kardashian soared to fame by opening up her life, it’s not easy to be known for overdoing it when it comes to overexposure.
 But rumors are swirling that Kristen and Dax have succeeded in that dubious achievement, according to Page Six.